 See also: Adjusting to a Down Syndrome Diagnosis chapter in our book, “Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome.”

-Read blogs from other moms about “A Day in the Life” to see a range of photos, stories, and videos from many different parents.
+You can read blogs from other families about “A Day in the Life” to see a range of photos, stories, and videos from many different parents.

 Reflections from parents about the daily life of their families after having a child with Down syndrome.